-Reflection Addiction: Overcoming the Plague of Body Checking
+Reflection Addiction: Break Free from the Grip of Body Checking

-According to Healthline, the official definition of body checking is “the habit of seeking information about your body’s weight, shape, size, or appearance.”
-This could mean several different things, including but not limited to:
+According to Healthline, it’s “the habit of seeking information about your body’s weight, shape, size, or appearance.”
+That might look like:

 What’s the Harm?